IST718BigDataAnalytics/ProjectCode/README.md

 ## Objective and Focus:

 - Due to advent of smart cab companies such as Uber and Lyft, people are preferring smart services over the traditional taxis in NYC.
-The research throws light on the following important issues to be the reason in dip in the usage of Yellow taxis
+The research throws light on the key drivers for the dip in the usage of Yellow taxis and how to help sustain New York City's icon.

 ## Requirements:
 - Python 3.7.0.